Lonami/grammers/README.md

 # gramme.rs

 A set of Rust libraries to interact with Telegram's API, hence the name *(tele)gramme.rs*.

 ## Current status

 It works!
-You can access Telegram's API and handle updates, but the internals are a bit rough and need a lot of work.
-We're still looking for a nice solid interface on all the public methods.
+The high-level interface is slowly taking shape, and it can already be used to [build real projects], such as [RSS bots].

 For an up-to-date taste on how the library looks like, refer to the [client examples] folder.